bew/savon-multipart/README.md

 Installation
 ------------

-Savon Multipart is available through [Rubygems](http://rubygems.org/gems/savon-multipart) and can be installed via:
+This fork of Savon Multipart is also available through [Rubygems](http://rubygems.org/gems/savon-multipart) and can be installed via:

 ```
-$ gem install savon-multipart
+$ gem install savon-multipart--feb-2019
 ```

 Usage